Lawrence-Mak/Sales-Analysis-Project/README.md

 ### Purpose
 This dataset is suitable for predictive data analytics, offering opportunities to analyze and predict supermarket sales trends.

+### Acknowledgements
+The data used for this project can be found at https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales/ Thank you for the author Aung Pyae for collecting this data.

 ## Key Features